 Self-fashioning and rhetoric in the french revolution: Anacharsis Cloots, orator of the human race

 Global Intellectual History.
 Published online 30 May 2018, https://www.tandfonline.com/doi/full/10.1080/23801883.2018.1479976 https://doi.org/10.1080/23801883.2018.1479976.
 ABSTRACT This article analyses what Anacharsis Cloots (1755–1794) meant when he chose the name Anacharsis and called himself ‘Orator of the human race’.
-It argues that it was an act of … Continue reading
+It argues that it was an act of self-fashioning by a foreigner in the French Revolution trying to find his place by representing...
+Continue Reading →

 PhD Thesis